Queen Elizabeth II became Queen of the United Kingdom and Head of the Commonwealth on 6th February 1952.

 Great Britain was formed 308 years ago by the Act of Union

 between England and Scotland on 1st April 1707.
 More

 about Great Britain

-Barbuda, Belize, and Saint Kitts and Nevis, where she is represented
+and Barbuda, Belize, and Saint Kitts and Nevis, where

-Her reign of over more than half a century has seen 12
+Her reign of over more than 60 years has seen 12

 Prime Ministers of the United Kingdom, and numerous